 In late 2021, Aon completed an assessment of executive compensation based on our chosen 2022 peer group as one input into the pay policy development for 2022 and the Compensation Committee's determination of executive compensation.
 This assessment used market data that was compiled from multiple sources and provided by Aon to the Compensation Committee, including: (i) data from the Aon Global Life Sciences Survey with respect to the 2022 peer group companies listed above, or the peer survey data; (ii) the 2022 peer group companies' publicly disclosed information, or public peer data; and (iii) data from public pre-commercial biotechnology and pharmaceutical companies in the Aon Global Life Sciences Survey with market capitalizations that range from approximately \$600 million to \$5.0 billion and with 100 to 500 employees, or the general survey data.
-Generally, peer survey data and public peer data are used in establishing market data reference points, and the general survey data is used when there is a lack of peer survey data and public peer data for an executive officer's position.
-The peer survey data, the general survey data and the public peer data are collectively referred to in this Proxy Statement as market data.
+Generally, peer survey data and public peer data are used in establishing market data reference points, and the general survey data is used when there is a lack of peer survey data and public peer data are collectively referred to in this Proxy Statement as market data.